Join Us - History Re-eactment Workshop

 If you wish to know anything about joining us, please email the secretary.

 To date we have events and workshops from Cornwall to Yorkshire, and our current membership covers Devon to Cumbria.
 We're not a large group, and most events need a good turn out, so we all get about to the events we can, all over the country.
-Nothing is compulsary of course.
+Nothing is compulsory of course.
 We do our best to help each other with lift sharing and station pickups.
 If you don't have your own transport, we'll help the best we can.

 Unless it's a field event, where we generally camp, we arrange the accommodation with the event.
-What we really like is when we've given the oportunity to stay in the house itself.
+What we really like is when we've given the opportunity to stay in the house itself.
 More common is inside camping at a local village or church hall.
 So hopefully you're up for a bit of communal living.
 This is also true of our workshops.

 First Person Interpretation.
 Not everyone's cup of tea, and we're not saying it's the only way to do it.
 It's just the way we like it.
 People hire us and join us because that is what they want.
 You don't have to have done it before to come along and try it.
 We never drop you in at the deep end, but guide and support you through a role.
 We also like the challenge of differing roles.
 Each event can take you to a completely different character.
 One month, a gent with a nice estate, the next a farm labourer working in the fields.